The Women, Gender, Sexuality Studies (WGS) Program at Gettysburg College provides opportunities for research and informed activism.

 - Cultural constructions and structures of gender and sexuality; and

 - The intersections of gender, sexuality, race, ethnicity, class, age, and ability.

-The WGS Program includes courses -- both interdisciplinary and in a variety of disciplines such as history, literature, anthropology, sociology, economics, and media studies -- that are informed by such perspectives as feminist, queer, and critical race theories.
+The WGS Program includes courses -- both interdisciplinary and in a variety of disciplines such as history, literature, anthropology, sociology, economics, and media studies -- that are informed by feminist, queer, critical masculinity, and critical race theories.
 In addition to developing theoretical analyses, students participate in hands-on experiences that involve them in activism.
 Empowered to use what they learn, students become engaged citizens.